Skip to main content

 Through coursework, co-op employment, research, global study, and service, Northeastern prepares students to be innovative problem solvers and entrepreneurs with the skills and experiences to make an impact in the world.

 The school’s co-op program is a distinguishing feature of this top-tier university.
 Established in 1909, it is one of the oldest co-op programs in the nation.
-It is also one of the broadest, including opportunities worldwide in 148 countries in a broad spectrum of fields.
-(Northeastern offers undergraduates 270 majors, 8 colleges and programs, and over 170 combined majors.)
+It is also one of the broadest, including opportunities worldwide in approximately 150 countries, across a broad spectrum of fields.
+(Northeastern offers undergraduates 329 majors, 8 colleges and programs, and 199 combined majors.)

-Ninety-three percent of graduates are employed or enrolled in graduate school within nine months after graduation.
+An impressive 96% of Northeastern graduates are employed or enrolled in graduate school within nine months after graduation.
 You may be surprised to learn that co-op isn’t required.
 The vast majority of students do participate, and all students must complete some version of experiential learning.

 Learn more about Northeastern and see your chances of acceptance.